django/channels/docs/topics/consumers.rst

 Of course you can also use those primitives to implement a HTTP endpoint for `Server-sent events`_::

+    from datetime import datetime
+    from channels.generic.http import AsyncHttpConsumer

     class ServerSentEventsConsumer(AsyncHttpConsumer):
         async def handle(self, body):